BUILD NYC (new!)

 We’re looking for architecture, engineering, and construction firms to get involved.
 Become a Founding Sponsor of BUILD NYC and help us bring this experience to the streets of NYC.
 Share a prompt for building that will inspire New Yorkers to learn about the city’s built environment.
 Bring your employees out on the streets to help get New Yorkers building things together.
 Contact Leslie Davol.
 Thanks for your support!

-BUILD NYC will travel across New York City with a special focus on underserved neighborhoods where art and education resources can be scarce.
+BUILD NYC is traveling across New York City with a special focus on underserved neighborhoods where art and education resources can be scarce.
 Your donation can help us share these great materials in all neighborhoods of New York City.

 Become a sponsor of BUILD NYC!